PaddlePaddle/PaddleClas/docs/en/faq_series/faq_2021_s1_en.md

 ### Q2.4: Which networks have advantages on mobile or embedded side?

-It is recommended to use the Mobile Series network, and the details can be found in [Introduction to Mobile Series Network Structure](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.3/docs/zh_CN/models/Mobile.md).
+It is recommended to use the Mobile Series network, and the details can be found in [Introduction to Mobile Series Network Structure](../models/Mobile_en.md).
 If the speed of the task is the priority, MobileNetV3 series can be considered, and if the model size is more important, the specific structure can be determined based on the StorageSize - Accuracy in the Introduction to the Mobile Series Network Structure.

 ### Q2.5: Why use a network with large number of parameters and computation such as ResNet when the mobile network is so fast?

 Different network structures have various speed advantages running on disparate devices.
 On the mobile side, mobile series networks run faster than server-side networks, but on the server side, networks with specific optimizations such as ResNet have greater advantages for the same accuracy.
 So the specific network structure needs to be decided on a case-by-case basis.

+<a name="3"></a>

 ## Issue 3